 Besides the desktop computer, I use a laptop when I am out of town, and sometimes my old iPad2 and iPhone 6 help with Google Analytics, social media, and email.

 Javier Schvindlerman – Thanks for having me here!
 I’m Javier, from Artisan Themes where we build modular WordPress themes that let users build websites while focusing on creating the perfect web experience.
 Together with Mai (my partner in crime and life), we also help to organize the monthly meetups and WordCamps of the WordPress community here in Buenos Aires.

-We also do huge efforts to try and leave some time in the week for our artistic endeavors.
+We also make considerable efforts to try and leave sometime in the week for our artistic endeavors.
 Besides designing, and holding a degree in Social Communication Mai is a theater dancer, and I’m also a stage manager and a musician.
 Weird how many musicians there are in the WordPress world, right?
 Follow Javier on Twitter @javistuff.

 Hardware: For years I’ve been doing all my work in a 13-inch MacBook Pro.
 I love that it’s an amazingly powerful computer that lets you move all your stuff without needing carry a lot of weight.

 We work a lot from coffee shops.
-It helps us get some inspiration and switching spaces really help to keep ideas fresh and moving.
+It helps us get some inspiration, and switching spaces help to keep ideas fresh and moving.
 At home, it’s just a minimalist desk with a very comfy chair, a USB mic, and some post-its to jot notes down.

 Location: Tel Aviv, Israel